googleapis/google-api-nodejs-client/README.md

 [Google Authorization and Authentication documentation](https://developers.google.com/accounts/docs/OAuth2Login).

-A complete sample application that authorizes and authenticates with OAuth2.0 client is available at `examples/oauth2.js`.
+A complete sample application that authorizes and authenticates with the OAuth 2.0 client is available at `examples/oauth2.js`.

 #### Consent Page Url